Marjie Millar: Injury and later life

 Injuries sustained in a 1957 auto accident on Sunset Boulevard, Los Angeles, resulted in infection and gangrene of her left leg.
-After reporting to work on Dragnet she went back to her apartment and after became too weak to lift the phone, was found by a neighbor who noticed several days' accumulation of milk bottles and newspapers.
+After reporting to work on Dragnet she went back to her apartment but became too weak to lift the phone and was found by a neighbor who noticed several days' accumulation of milk bottles and newspapers.
 She was taken to a hospital and saved by massive blood transfusions after an appeal to the public for blood.

 Her leg was not amputated, but she was forced to end her acting career.
 She divorced husband John Florea, and moved back to Tacoma, Washington, where she operated a dance school and later started a Puget Sound-area-produced television program with her third husband, author John McCallum.
-After marrying her fourth husband, she followed him to his duty station in Southern California.
+After marrying her fourth husband, a Lieutenant in the United States Navy, she followed him to his duty station in Southern California.

 Death

-She died at Coronado Hospital in San Diego, California, in 1966 as a result of cirrhosis of the liver and chronic pancreatitis after enduring at least 14 surgeries on her injured leg.
+Millar died at Coronado Hospital in San Diego, California, in 1966 as a result of cirrhosis of the liver and chronic pancreatitis after enduring at least 14 surgeries on her injured leg.